-As stated on 24 October 2018, the National Highway Traffic Safety Administration statement on safety value on 5.9 GHz spectrum, there are more than 70 deployments using all seven DSRC channels in thousands of vehicles on the road today, and many using channel 184, e.g. in California, designated for public safety applications involving safety of life and property.
-To vacate these users now seems would be a vehicle safety concern.
-Even channel 182 which the waiver is asking is being used, e.g. in New York and Florida, and would affect those users if having to change their operations to vacate channel 182 for this waiver.
+As stated on 24 October 2018, the National Highway Traffic Safety Administration statement on safety value of the 5.9 GHz spectrum, there are more than 70 deployments using all seven DSRC channels in thousands of vehicles on the road today, and many using channel 184 for public safety uses, e.g. in California, designated for public safety applications involving safety of life and property.
+To vacate these users now would clearly be a vehicle safety concern.
+Even channel 182 that the waiver is also asking for is being used, e.g. in New York and Florida and Wyoming pilots, would affect those users if having to change their operations to vacate channel 182 for this proposed waiver.

-There is also the US DoT Connected Vehicle Pilot Deployment Program that is in process in Wyoming, New York and Florida. _____________________________________________
+For the US DoT Connected Vehicle Pilot Deployment Program that is in process in Wyoming, New York and Florida, _____________________________________________

+This is a 5GAA request for a rule change.

+Experimental license

-It is not clear in 5GAA’s waiver request why an experimental license request could not be used, as opposed to asking users following the FCC rules to vacate 20 MHz of the band.
-Since what they are proposing looks to be further experimentation, an experimental licence could be a possibility.
+It is also clear for 5GAA’s waiver request that an experimental license request should be what they apply for, as opposed to asking users following the FCC rules to vacate 20 MHz of the band.
+It is clear in their request what they are proposing is for further experimentation which is what applying for and being granted experimental license is for.
 At the same time why do they want to use the top 20 MHz where there are identified channels for public safety that are being used, as opposed to experiment on other channels that are for less critical applications.

 Conclusion

-Considering the points mentioned above, we therefore ask the Commission to request 5GAA to re-evalute their waiver request considering these points and the Commission not act until such adjustments to the waiver request is done and then re- published and opened for further comments by interested parties such as IEEE 802.
+Considering the points mentioned above, we therefore ask the Commission to dismiss the 5GAA request for waiver without prejudice.

 Regards,